ksherlock/cc65-to-omf/readme.md

 ## Warning

 cc65 object files allow you to import symbol then export it under a different name (and possibly as part of a larger expression).
-This can (as of September 2022) cause problems with ORCA Linker.
+ORCA/Linker 2.1.0 (or newer) is recommended as older versions won't properly evaluate them.
 Apple's linker (for APW or MPW) handles them better but there may still be issues.